Melaka Entry Requirements

 Prohibited Items

-• Illegal drugs and narcotics - Malaysia has mandatory death penalty for drug trafficking
+• Illegal drugs and drug paraphernalia - strict penalties including death for trafficking

 Restricted Items

-• Animals and animal products - require import permit from Department of Veterinary Services
+• Animals and animal products - require veterinary health certificate

-• Drones and UAVs - require permit from Civil Aviation Authority of Malaysia
+• Drones - require registration with Civil Aviation Authority of Malaysia

 Health Requirements